ArRos/OutdoorCompass/README.md

 # OutdoorCompass

 A modern outdoor activity planning and navigation application built with FastAPI, React, and MongoDB.
+Note: Cursor will be used as the main editor for this project, with caution since the goal is also to learn along the way.

 ## 🏗️ Project Structure